jumpy72red/Stjarnor-Code/Readme.md

 The Creative Commons License (1.0) outlines that any code you add to this repository can be used by other people for no fee, and they can make a profit from our code, as long as a few terms are met.
 These are:
- -You have to credit the authors of the code, so whoever it is made by, and provide the name of this repository -You cannot change the license once you have taken a section of code, and multiple licenses cannot be used -More information in license file in main.
+- You have to credit the authors of the code, so whoever it is made by, and provide the name of this repository
+- You cannot change the license once you have taken a section of code, and multiple licenses cannot be used
+- More information in license file in main.